binhonglee/coco/Readme.md

 This repo is showcasing how to code coverage your Nim project using LCOV through a nimble task.
 ___

-## Usage
+## Usage example

 Clone this repo and run:

 `nimble coverage`

-It will generate a `lcov.info`file on your project root folder and create a report under `coverage/`.
+It will generate a `lcov.info` file at the root folder and create a report under `coverage/`.

-To check your report, open the file `coverage/index.html`in your browser:
+To check the report, open the file `coverage/index.html` in your browser:

 ![d3ee404a.png](attachments/d3ee404a.png)

-## How does it work?
+## How to make it work with your project?

+Copy the task `coverage`in `example.nimble` and paste it in your own Nimble file.

-This Nimble task will loop over the files in `tests/`, compile in coverage mode and run the tests automatically.
+This Nimble task will loop over your files in `tests/`, compile in coverage mode and run the tests automatically.

 **If you don't have unit tests: tweak the task to make it work with your project.**